Data β

 // ....DataGetInstance() β

-RoomLoader.DataGetInstance(room, instanceId)β Struct
+RoomLoader.DataGetInstance(room, id)β Struct

 Returns an instance data struct for the given room instance inside the given room.
 See the format listed below.